netwerk-digitaal-erfgoed/lod-aggregator/test/Test run Greek ecc-books.md

 ```

 Instead we used the following work around to download the complete dataset (including the dataset description).
-Run the following 'curl' command in the home dir of the lod-aggregator:
+The following 'curl' command was run in the home dir of the lod-aggregator:

 ```bash
 curl -H "Accept: application/rdf+xml" \